spadechaser/talentyard/README.md

 Ensure you have Node.js and npm installed on your system.

-Install Storybook globally (if not already installed) using npm:
+Install Storybook globally using npm (already listed as a dev dependency)

+- Cd to `developers`
-Run
+- Run
 `npm install`

-In the development directory of the project, run the following command to start Storybook:
+- In the development directory of the project, run the following command to start Storybook:

 `npm run storybook`